EngineerBetter/new-starters/README.md

 If something is important, it will come up in conversation or whilst pairing.
 If something is not important, no-one will talk about it.
 If you do not know a thing because it did not come up in conversation, no-one will think any the worse of you.

+This approach isn't perfect, but we'd rather incur the costs of knowledge transfer only when proven necessary, rather than up-front and regardless of whether it's required.

 ## Stuff you'll use

 Access to these and more are granted during the onboarding process.
 If you can't access any of the below, please contact the business operations folks.